MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/throwable-setup.md

 In this article, "hover" means "when the cursor (PC or Mac) or controller pointer (Quest) is over the object."

+To "equip" an object means to hold the object in your hand.
+Objects that can be grabbed and held are "equippable".
+When an avatar is holding an object, we say that the object is "equipped".

 ## Testing limitations

 **Important**: In the *Aim Configuration Settings*, *Throw Configuration Settings*, *Object Positioning*, and *Hand Positioning* features described in this article, you have the ability to make adjustments to the position and rotation of an object relative to the avatar's hand or chest.
 Note that in the Unity Editor, you can only see the results using the Mesh Emulator avatar, which is limited.
-In order to see the results of these adjustments with a full Mesh event avatar, you must build and publish your project, then create a Mesh event, and then grab and hold the object in the scene.
+In order to see the results of these adjustments with a full Mesh event avatar, you must build and publish your project, then create a Mesh event, and then join the event and grab and hold the object in the scene.

 ## The three phases of Throwable behavior